torstenboettjer/sandbox/README.md

 devenv init
 ```

-Will create the following files{subdirectories in a given repository: `.envrc, devenv.nix, devenv.yaml, .gitignore`.
+Will create the following files in a given repository: `.envrc, devenv.nix, devenv.yaml, .gitignore`.
 The nix file contains the system software and platform components, required to build an applications.